Jenniferlyx/si699-music-tagging/README.md

                     --learning_rate 1e-4 \
                     --num_epochs 10 \
 ```

+The waveform will be transformed to melspectrogram with the parameters specified in `run/config.yaml`.
+The input of the model should be melspectrograms.

 The script will create a tensorboard monitor under `runs`.
 To activate tensorboard, run:
 ```